irisgyq/AI_notes/README.md

 # AI notes

-These notes are summarized by me from AI class and online.
+These notes are summarized by me from AI class of GWU and UC berkley AI class.